Would have abjudicated my oath had I not reacted on UPA chairperson's remark: Rajya Sabha Chairman Jagdeep Dhankhar | Politics

 - India

-With Opposition Congress seeking removal of chair's comments on UPA chairperson Sonia Gandhi's ''delegitimise judiciary" remark, Rajya Sabha Chairman Jagdeep Dhankhar on Friday said he would have abjudicated his oath and failed in his constitutional obligation had he not reacted.
+Rajya Sabha Chairman and Vice President Jagdeep Dhankhar on Friday defended his comments on UPA chairperson Sonia Gandhi's ''delegitimise judiciary" remark, asserting that he would have abjudicated his oath and failed in his constitutional obligation had he not reacted.

+Dhankar said he suffered an ''allegation that he was part of a system to delegitimise judiciary'' and the Chair cannot be allowed to be dragged on partition stance.

+The Rajya Sabha Chairman also said he made a subdued response to Gandhi's remark in the Upper House after ''massive homework'' and it could not have been more ''moderated and reflective of the highest level''.

+He said his response in the House was ''the lowest level of reaction'' and he could not have averted it.

-Senior Congress leader Pramod Tiwai raised the issue in the House, and his senior colleague and Leader of Opposition Mallikarjun Kharge sought, ''If a Lok Sabha Member (Sonia Gandhi) talks outside, it should not be discussed in Rajya Sabha.
-If the chair comments, it is unfortunate.
-This has never happened...Whatever is said here should be removed and withdrawn.
-Kindly expunge it.''
-If it is not expunged, it will set a bad precedent, he added.
+After the papers were laid in the House, senior Congress leader Pramod Tiwai raised a point of order on the issue, and his senior colleague and Leader of Opposition Mallikarjun Kharge said, ''If a Lok Sabha Member (Sonia Gandhi) talks outside, it should not be discussed in Rajya Sabha.
+If the Chair comments, it is unfortunate.
+This has never happened." ''...Several rulings have been quoted by him (Tiwari) and are against this procedure.
+Therefore, sir, whatever is said here should be removed and withdrawn.
+Kindly expunge it,'' Kharge said, adding if the Chair's comments are not expunged, it will set a bad precedent.

-Union Minister and Leader of House Piyush Goyal said Kharge should reflect that aspersions were cast on the House and high constitutional authority, a person elected by both houses of Parliament and who is the Vice President of India.
+Union Minister and Leader of House Piyush Goyal said even though the UPA chairperson is a member of the other House (Lok Sabha), she chose to cast ''aspersions'' on the very high office of the Chairman.

+"It was very appropriate that response was given.
+It is the bound duty of the entire house to maintain the dignity of the Chair and high constitutional authority,'' he said.

+Asserting that high constitutional authorities should be respected, Goyal requested Kharge to reflect upon whether the comments were made in good taste and were appropriate and required at all in the first place, whether in the House or outside.

+''...If I were to show an escapist route to such a statement, I will be creating a history that will shame me and shame this House,'' he said.

+Dhankar said had he not reacted, it would have had "demeaning consequences" and an impression sought to be imparted that this Chair would become a party to a ''pernicious and sinister design'' at the instance of the government to delegitimise judiciary.

 ''Delegitimising judiciary means the death knell of democracy.
-This partisan battle has to be settled inter se,'' Dhankar said.
+These partisan battles have to be settled inter se,'' he said.

+After ''massive homework'' with everyone "who know the subject", Dhankar said, ''...Then concluded that I will be abjudicating my oath and I will be getting away from my constitutional obligation if I do not react.''
+The UPA chairperson's remark that ''a troubling new development is a calculated attempt underway to deligitimise the judiciary'' was her perception and she is entitled to say in her domain, Dhankar said, adding this remark does not concern him.

+He, however, said he has objection to the other remark she made that ''ministers and even high constitutional authorities have been enlisted to making speeches attacking the judiciary on various grounds.'' ''This office cannot be allowed to be dragged on partition stance.
+I cannot be enlisted either by you or them to delegitimise judiciary,'' he added.

 He had also said Gandhi's statement was far distanced from his reflections as delegitimising the judiciary is beyond his contemplation.